natcap/invest.users-guide/source/carbon_edge.rst

 - :investspec:`forest_carbon_edge_effect pools_to_calculate`

 - :investspec:`forest_carbon_edge_effect compute_forest_edge_effects` If selected, the model uses the Chaplin-Kramer et al. method to account for above ground carbon stocks in tropical forest types indicated by a '1' in the 'is_tropical_forest' field in the biophysical table.

 - :investspec:`forest_carbon_edge_effect tropical_forest_edge_carbon_model_vector_path` This input is provided in the sample data and need not be altered unless you have run a separate regression for your region and have better or updated information.
 The provided shapefile was derived from a pantropical analysis of the relationship between forest biomass and distance from forest edge (Chaplin-Kramer et al. 2015).
+Note that the regression data does not cover all of the Earth.
+It may be useful to make sure that it covers your area of interest by bringing the regression model layer *forest_carbon_edge_regression_model_parameters.shp* (found in this model's sample data) into the GIS and checking it against your study area.
+If the regression data does not cover your study area, you cannot use the model to calculate edge effects.

 - :investspec:`forest_carbon_edge_effect n_nearest_model_points` Default value is 10.
 Higher values smooth the variation in the edge effect detected in the different grid cells (seen in the carbon edge regression parameter shapefile) to a greater degree.

 - :investspec:`forest_carbon_edge_effect biomass_to_carbon_conversion_factor` Default value is 0.47 (according to IPCC 2006).
 This pertains to the edge-effects regression parameters only; all values in the Biophysical Table should already be in terms of carbon, not biomass.

-- :investspec:`forest_carbon_edge_effect aoi_vector_path`
+- :investspec:`forest_carbon_edge_effect aoi_vector_path` Note that the regression data does not cover all of the Earth.
+It may be useful to make sure that it covers your area of interest by bringing the regression model layer *forest_carbon_edge_regression_model_parameters.shp* (found in this model's sample data) into the GIS and checking it against your study area.
+If the regression data does not cover your study area, you cannot use the model to calculate edge effects.

 Interpreting Results
 --------------------